Freetz/freetz/make/README.md

      - [Datenbank](../docs/make/digitemp.md#datenbank)

   * **[dns2tcp 0.5.2](../docs/make/dns2tcp.md)<a id='dns2tcp'></a>**<br>
     Dns2tcp is a network tool designed to relay TCP connections through DNS traffic.
-Encapsulation is done on the TCP level,
+Encapsulation is done on the TCP level, thus no specific driver is needed (i.e: TUN/TAP).
      - [Using with FreeDNS](../docs/make/dns2tcp.md#using-with-freedns)

   * **[Dnsmasq 2.80](../docs/make/dnsmasq.md)<a id='dnsmasq'></a>**<br>